jakobsereda/jakobsereda/README.md

 ## ✨ About Me

 - 🍁 Located in Western Canada
-- 💻 System Simulation Engineering Co-op at Intel
 - 🎓 Computer Science Major at the University of British Columbia
 - 🏎️ Embedded Linux Developer at UBC Formula Electric
+- 💻 Previously at Intel
 - 🎸 Freelance musician and songwriter